-Reasons to take a break from alcohol in 2019 – Dry January and Beyond
+Reasons to take a break from alcohol – Dry January and Beyond

 First of all, let’s call this a ‘Joyful January Without the Booze’ and immediately you get a much more positive and inspiring picture of the month ahead.
 It might be difficult to imagine anything more joyful than the festive season but the biggest gain you will get from a month free from alcohol is an enormous sense of pride, wellbeing and yes, joy.

-Here are my 15 reasons to take a break from alcohol in 2019
+Here are my 15 reasons to take a break from alcohol.

 You can reset your relationship with alcohol

 If you are so used to having a glass of something every day, drinking for any reason, for any excuse then taking a break will give you the chance to see what your relationship with alcohol is really like and decide how you want that relationship to look like in the future.

 One of the biggest eye openers for me was that I didn’t actually need alcohol to do the things I thought I needed it for.
 My first month off the booze was full of firsts, kids bath times, cleaning, working, parties – daily life basically!

 Once I discovered that I could still do all that stuff without a beer and be good at it and enjoy myself, I felt stronger and gained so much confidence.
 A month off the booze will make you realize just how strong you are and actually living your life in full technicolour instead of numbing your way through the days is extremely liberating.